-- Viewed as more accessible than government assistance. - Recognized as important, particularly when it has a long-term impact or is provided consistently (e.g., job se arch support, mentoring, psycho-social support or case management). - Rarely cited as the primary support structure. - Not typically considered as either a pull or push factor.
+- Viewed as more accessible than government assistance. - Recognized as important, particularly when it has a long-term impact or is provided consistently (e.g., job se arch support, mentoring, psycho-social support or case management). - Rarely cited as the primary support structure. - Not typically considered as important in decision-making process.

-According to the Razumkov Center study published in October 202423, 80% of Ukrainians trust volunteer organizations, and 59% the non-government organizations.
+According to the Razumkov Center study published in October 2024, 80% of Ukrainians trust volunteer organizations, and 59% the non-government organizations.
 In comparison, only over 20% trust the parliament and the government.

-According to the official statistics, in 2023 the number of charities and NGOs increased by 74%24.
+According to the official statistics, in 2023 the number of charities and NGOs increased by 74%.

-Similarly, UN Agencies, international organizations, and NGOs increased or established their presence in Ukraine after 202225.
+Similarly, UN Agencies, international organizations, and NGOs increased or established their presence in Ukraine after 2022.
 While exact numbers are not known, most probably, thousands of international organizations, as well as local volunteers and civil society organization (CSOs), operate in Ukraine to respond to the needs of the affected population.

-In Poland, especially in the first months after the escalation of the conflict, almost 29,000 organizations - NGOs, CSOs, and informal groups engaged in supporting refugees from Ukraine in Poland26.
-According to Mapujpomoc27, over 800 service points, including local and international organizations still operating in Poland, are available to provide different forms of support, including material aid, housing and employment, psychological support, and healthcare.
+In Poland, especially in the first months after the escalation of the conflict, almost 29,000 organizations - NGOs, CSOs, and informal groups engaged in supporting refugees from Ukraine in Poland.
+According to Mapujpomoc, over 800 service points, including local and international organizations still operating in Poland, are available to provide different forms of support, including material aid, housing and employment, psychological support, and healthcare.

-In Germany, apart from the generous and comprehensive government support, diaspora organizations, NGOs, and charity organizations are engaged in supporting refugees from Ukraine.
+In Germany, apart from the comprehensive government support, diaspora organizations, NGOs, and charity organizations are engaged in supporting refugees from Ukraine. .
 It's difficult to estimate the numbers though.